 - 1. If required by state statute, the facility is licensed by the appropriate state agency that approves healthcare facility licensure. - 2.
 There is documentation of drug screens and relevant lab tests upon admission and as clinically indicated. - 3.
-After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within 5 days of admission and amended as needed for changes in the individual's clinical condition.
+After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within five days of admission and amended as needed for changes in the individual's clinical condition.
 Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical or psychiatric conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure. - 4.
 Treatment programing includes documentation of at least one individual counseling session weekly or more as clinically indicated. - 5.
-The member and/or family member should be made aware of FDA approved Medication Assisted Treatments (MAT) available.
+The member and/or family member should be made aware of FDA-approved Medication Assisted Treatments (MAT) available.
 The facility should document informed consent including the risks and benefits of MAT treatment as well as the risks of no MAT treatment.
-MAT is defined as the provision of medications during rehabilitation, not only withdrawal management strategies. - 6.
+MAT is defined as the provision of medications in any level of care and includes use of medicine in an ongoing care plan to reduce cravings and relapse. - 6.
 There is documentation that the member is evaluated on each program day by a licensed behavioral health practitioner. - 7.
-Mental health and medical services are available 24 hours per day, seven days per week either on-site or off-site by referral. - 8.
-A multidisciplinary treatment program occurs 3 days per week and provides a minimum of 9 hours of weekly clinical services to comprehensively address the needs identified in the member's treatment plan.
-If the treatment program offers activities that are primarily recreational and diversionary or provide only a level of functional support that does not treat the serious presenting symptoms, New Directions does not count these activities in the total hours of treatment delivered. - 9.
-When members are receiving boarding services, during non-program hours the member is allowed the opportunity to: - a.
-Function independently. - b.
-Develop and practice new recovery skills in the real world to prepare for community re-integration and sustained, community-based recovery. - 10.
-There is documentation of a safety plan including access for the member and/or family/support system to professional supports outside of program hours. - 11.
-Family participation:
+Mental health and medical services are available 24 hours per day, seven days per week either on-site or off-site by arrangement. - 8.
+A multidisciplinary treatment program occurs three days per week and provides a minimum of nine hours of weekly clinical services to comprehensively address the needs identified in the member's treatment plan.